tagconcierge/tc-woocommerce-plugin-free/readme.txt

 ## Example scenarios

-1. Measure eCommerce behaviors in Google Analytics (**GA4 supported**)
+1. Analyse eCommerce behaviors and study your sales funnel in Google Analytics (**GA4 supported**)
-2. Track conversions from Facebook and/or Instagram campaigns
+2. Get most out of Facebook and Instagram paid campaigns with conversion tracking
-3. Track conversions from Google Ads campaigns (requires PRO version)
+3. Optimise your Google Ads campaigns with enhanced conversion (requires PRO version)
+4. Expand to new platforms with TikTok, Pinterest and Microsoft UET presets (requires PRO version)

 ## Supported events